matt-duyst/mapping-with-matt/_posts/2018-09-01-statewide-thematic-mappings.markdown

 ![Placeholder](/assets/images/employment-rate-change.png)

 This map was created using a graduated color scheme and a natural break classification method.
-This method of classification was employed because the dataset illustrated in the histogram was essentially unimodal—a majority of data falling in-between the middle range.
+This method of classification was employed because the dataset illustrated in the histogram was essentially unimodal — a majority of data falling in-between the middle range.
 I chose to use primary colors that are not too distracting for the viewer, and yet simultaneously catch the viewer’s gaze to the contrasting colors of lowest and highest alterations in unemployment rates.
 Ergo, the modest and none obtrusive colors accentuated for the middle range class is a dual-attempt to further the attention towards the two extremes.

 ![Placeholder](/assets/images/pct-rural.png)